floscher/gradle-josm-plugin/docs/GithubReleases.md

 1. the default download URL

    This is the download URL of the latest plugin release.
-Usually, it doesn't include neither a version numer nor a release label.
+Usually, it doesn't include neither a version number nor a release label.
    For instance, the default download URL for the `scripting` plugin is
    ```
    https://raw.githubusercontent.com/Gubaer/josm-scripting-plugin/deploy/dist/scripting.jar